MinecraftForge/Documentation/docs/utilities/recipes.md

 ```

 ### Special behaviour of the `data` tag
 It is strongly adviced to use the `data` tag to define the metadata of your items and blocks.
+Any item which uses `setHasSubtypes(true)` requires the use of the data field.
 When it is not used within the ingredients or keys, it will mean any metadata of this item will be accepted, for example: Not defining the data of a sword means even a half broken sword will be accepted for the crafting recipe!

 Patterns
 --------